KeshavNayyar1/Exploring-the-Link-Between-Crime-Rates-Unemployment-and-Graduation-Rates-in-Maryland/README.md

 <img width="658" alt="Screenshot 2024-09-07 at 11 15 51 PM" src="https://github.com/user-attachments/assets/b6f187a7-cea1-4cc7-9946-1becee54b550">
 <img width="757" alt="Screenshot 2024-09-07 at 11 16 26 PM" src="https://github.com/user-attachments/assets/9d617941-4d79-4d22-ad90-f38e90641aae">
 <img width="740" alt="Screenshot 2024-09-07 at 11 16 59 PM" src="https://github.com/user-attachments/assets/0380e579-d47c-49be-9196-ac8ff0d51b55">
+The OLS Regression Results provide insights into how the murder rate affects the graduation rate.
+Here's a breakdown of the key information:

+1. R-squared: 0.569
+R-squared is a measure of how well the independent variable (murder rate) explains the variation in the dependent variable (graduation rate).
+An R-squared of 0.569 means that 56.9% of the variation in graduation rates can be explained by changes in the murder rate.
+This is a moderate level of explanatory power, suggesting that the murder rate has a meaningful influence on the graduation rate, but other factors also contribute to the variation.
+2. Coefficient for MURDER: -0.0706
+This coefficient tells you how much the graduation rate changes for each unit increase in the murder rate.
+The coefficient is -0.0706, meaning that for every 1-unit increase in the murder rate, the graduation rate is expected to decrease by 0.0706%.
+This suggests a negative relationship between the murder rate and the graduation rate—when the murder rate goes up, the graduation rate tends to go down.
+3. P-value for MURDER: 0.000
+The p-value for the murder rate coefficient is 0.000, which is far below the common significance level of 0.05.
+This means the negative relationship between the murder rate and graduation rate is statistically significant.
+You can confidently say that the murder rate has a real effect on the graduation rate.
+4. F-statistic: 26.37, Prob (F-statistic): 5.04e-05
+The F-statistic evaluates the overall significance of the regression model.
+A value of 26.37 and a very small p-value (5.04e-05) indicate that the model as a whole is statistically significant, meaning the murder rate significantly affects graduation rates.
+5. Intercept (const): 90.5611
+The intercept represents the expected graduation rate when the murder rate is zero.
+In this case, the graduation rate would be about 90.56% if there were no murders.
+6. Interpretation of Results
+The regression results show that as the murder rate increases, the graduation rate tends to decrease.
+The relationship is both negative and statistically significant.
+For every additional murder, the graduation rate is expected to drop slightly by 0.0706%, and the model explains a moderate amount of the variation in graduation rates across the counties.
+7. Conclusion
+The results strongly suggest that higher murder rates are associated with lower graduation rates in the counties analyzed.
+Given the significance of the results, policymakers could consider the potential impacts of violent crime on educational outcomes in their decision-making.